dsogari/doml/packages/core/syntax.md

 - text alignment per column (which may persist across rows)
 - merging of adjacent cells

-This design is intentional, to avoid syntax overload within table rows.
-The formatter is free to align content within cells according to the specified alignment/spanning setting.
+This design is intentional, to avoid syntax overload inside table rows.
+The formatter is free to align content within rows according to the specified alignment/spanning setting.

 ### Components

-The main way to extend rendering capability is through **components**.
-These can provide non-textual cues, interactive behavior, or code-driven visualization — maps, plots, graphs, charts, diagrams, etc.
+The primary way to extend rendering capabilities is through **components**.
+These elements can provide non-textual cues, interactive behavior, or code-driven visualization — maps, plots, graphs, charts, diagrams, etc.

 Here's a (non-exhaustive) list of components that deserve support: